skhetanNEU/Notion_Todoist_Bot/README.md

 ### Setup
 Starting with the implementation, I created a new connection to get the notion api key and named it "python-bot".
 Once we had the key, we added the connection "python-bot" from all the projects and the main database page.

-By sharing all the pages, we can get the view ID of all the projects and looking at the result of a simple GET, I got the database id for the projects.
+By sharing all the pages, we can get the database ID of the projects and by doing a simple GET on todoist tasks, we can get to know the project ids for Todoist projects.
 Using all these keys and IDs I created the secret.json file containing all the required keys and ids.

 I also got the api key for my todoist account and saved it in secret.json.